sjanel/coincenter/README.md

 | exchange3_user1 | 800 EUR, 300 USDT | **800 EUR, 240 USDT**     | `[USDT,KRW,EUR]`     | **ETH-EUR,ETH-USDT** | **0.8 + 0.20 ETH**        |
 | exchange4_user1 | 500000 KRW        | **500000 KRW**            | `[USDT,KRW]`         | **ETH-KRW**          | **0.5 ETH**               |

 A total of `2 ETH` will be bought, from **600 USDT** on `exchange1_user2`, **800 EUR** and **240 USDT** from `exchange3_user1` and **500000 KRW** from `exchange4_user1`.
-As you can see in this example, it's possible to make several trades per account for one `--buy` request.
+As you can see in this example, it's possible to make several trades per account for one `buy` request.

 ### Deposit information

-You can retrieve one deposit address and tag from your accounts on a given currency provided that the exchange can receive it with `--deposit-info` option.
+You can retrieve one deposit address and tag from your accounts on a given currency provided that the exchange can receive it with `deposit-info` option.
 It requires a currency code, and an optional list of exchanges (private or public names, see [Handle several accounts per exchange](#handle-several-accounts-per-exchange)).
 If no exchanges are given, program will query all accounts and retrieve the possible ones.

 If for a given exchange account a deposit address is not created yet, `coincenter` will create one automatically.